Updated on 13 November 2020

 A Mortality National Oversight Group has been established, chaired by the Department of Housing, Planning and Local Government.

-As the Department of Justice and Equality has responsibility for the Dublin Coroners Court, the Department has appointed two additional deputy coroners and increased the number of administrative staff to support with increased workload of recording notifiable deaths.
+As the Department of Justice has responsibility for the Dublin Coroners Court, the Department has appointed two additional deputy coroners and increased the number of administrative staff to support with increased workload of recording notifiable deaths.

 The Coroners Society of Ireland originally published their ‘Guidance in relation to the Coroners Service and Deaths due to COVID-19 infection’ on 11th March, with version 5 of this document published on 15th April.
 That guidance seeks to minimise the requirements for post-mortem examinations and post-mortem swabbing which might cause delays for families.
 If a clinical assessment of COVID-19 can be made, then there is no need for a post-mortem examination and post-mortem swabbing in most cases.